Skip to main content

 Bulk Change to apply SPG Workflow

 In this section we present a workflow example for bulk change apply Security Profile group to all allowed security rules in a PAN-OS configuration.
+The sample script is stored in /policies folder of the Expedition-API script container.

 Below flowchart demo the workflow and the related API calls in each of the steps: